 Giving all users on the Chrome OS access to the Google Play Store is a big task, and there are a lot of moving parts.
 At first select Chromebooks will get access, mainly ones with a touchscreen, since apps need to have users tapping the screen.

-The first devices with Google Play Store support will be the ASUS Chromebook Flip, Acer Chromebook R11, and the newest Chromebook Pixel (2015).
-Then add it to other Chromebooks in the future, but we’ll have to wait a few more months for more details.
+The first devices with Google Play Store support were the ASUS Chromebook Flip, Acer Chromebook R11, and the newest Chromebook Pixel (2015).
+And since then multiple others have received it too.
+The week of November 14th we saw four more get support.

 Google went on to state that the company has been working hard with 3rd party manufacturers, likely many big names like HP, Acer, Toshiba and more to build great Chromebooks with the Google Play Store in mind.
-This means that later this year, or during the summer months we can expect to see a lot more Chromebooks released with key features, upgrades, or additions to take full advantage of the Google Play Store.
+This means that later this year, or in early 2017 we can expect a slew of releases with full support for the Play Store or Android apps.

 How It Works?